jason0x43/hacs-hubitat/README.md

 ## Installation

+Note that you will need to restart Home Assistant after installion, whichever method is used.

 ### HACS

 Add this repository as a custom repository in HACS (Marketplace -> Settings).

 ### Manually

-Clone this repository and copy the `hubitat` folder into your `<config>/custom_components/` directory.
+Clone this repository and copy the `custom_components/hubitat` folder into your `<config>/custom_components/` directory (so you end up with `<config>/custom_components/hubitat`).
 Be sure to copy the entire directory, including the (possibly hidden) `.translations` subdirectory.

 ## Setup